pSujalp/Vulkan_Examples_C-/README.md

 - GLFW
 - GLM

-## After Installation, just use Makefile for building
+## After Installation, just use Makefile for building and running the application

 ``` make clean && make && make run ```